 Once you have the document exported, work in the native format to add as much accessibility as possible and then convert the document back to a PDF to complete the repairs in Acrobat.

-If you are not able to convert the document back to its original format, you can edit the tag structure directly in Acrobat to ensure each element is tagged correctly.
-Once you have the tagging structure correct, run the accessibility check and complete any additional remediation needed.
+If you are not able to convert the document back to its original format, you can edit the tag structure directly in Acrobat to ensure each element of the PDF is tagged correctly to make it accessible.
+Once you have the correctly structured tagged file, run the accessibility check and complete any additional remediation needed.

 Another tool that we often use to help verify accessibility is the PDF Accessibility Checker.
 This is a free tool that will scan PDFs and provide a detailed report of what needs to be fixed.
 The checker can also display a screen reader preview so that you can verify exactly how the document will be presented to screen reader users.